-The question about the number of users necessary to get enough feedback on your interface quality comes up every time one instigates a testing process.
+The question about the number of users necessary to evaluate usability in order to get enough feedback on your interface quality comes up every time one instigates a testing process.
 Do I need 5, 15, 30, 80 or thousands of users to improve my interface and complete the quality of experience that I consider delivering to my users?
 This post attempts to answer this question.

 This question is still the subject of much debate today.
 But did you know that it is a relatively old topic rooted in a story that began in the 80s?
 Indeed, Virzy and Nielsen first investigated this concern but what they concluded must be carefully contextualized.
 As a matter of fact, they are often misinterpreted as one is tempted to set up a number as a golden rule.
 But we show in this post that:

 - It is a false debate: 5 users, 15 users, 30 users, 80 users, thousands or even millions… this is overbidding and things are much simpler,

 - A distinction must be done between an evaluation context and another to perform it in the appropriate way.

 Each of these numbers make sense… But not under the same conditions and for the same test objectives.
 To choose the right number of users, context must be properly defined and questions you need to ask yourself are two-folds:

 - What is the goal of my tests, what am I testing ?